cloud-gov/cg-site/_posts/2018-10-22-s3-sandbox-plan.md

   - /updates/2018-10-22-s3-sandbox-plan/
 ---

 In the past, we've had issues with users being notified of a sandbox purge even though the sandbox didn't actually get cleared.
-So in order to provide a more seamless experience, cloud.gov now offers S3 service plans for sandboxes that automatically clear your S3 contents whenever your sandbox is cleared.
+So in order to provide a more seamless experience, Cloud.gov now offers S3 service plans for sandboxes that automatically clear your S3 contents whenever your sandbox is cleared.

 As a result, if you intend on storing important files in your sandbox, **you must implement some type of backup scheme**.